ministryofjustice/rabbitmq-formula/README.md

 ##Admin web interface
 You can enable the rabbit management interface on port 8080 with the following pillar.

 Be careful with this, especially if you have the default guest user enabled.
-As this will open the port on the instance by default.
+The following will enable the management interface and disable the local firewall.

 ```
 rabbitmq:
   management:
     enabled: True
+    firewall:
+      enabled: False
 ```